Holes (novel): Camp Green Lake

-Stanley Yelnats IV's family is cursed.
-The family jokingly blames Stanley's "no-good-dirty-rotten-pig-stealing-great-great-grandfather", Elya Yelnats, for their constant misfortunes.
-Stanley, who is in middle school, is convicted of stealing a pair of athletic shoes that baseball player Clyde "Sweet Feet" Livingston had donated to a charity auction for the homeless.
-Stanley is sent to Camp Green Lake, a juvenile corrections facility.
+Stanley Yelnats IV's family seems to be cursed, jokingly always blaming Stanley's "no-good-dirty-rotten-pig-stealing-great-great-grandfather" Elya for their constant misfortunes.
+Stanley, who is in middle school, is convicted of stealing a pair of athletic shoes that baseball player Clyde "Sweet Feet" Livingston had donated to a charity auction for the homeless; in reality, Stanley had just picked up the shoes when they fell from an overpass.
+He is sentenced to 18 months at Camp Green Lake, a juvenile corrections facility.

 Prisoners at Camp Green Lake are required to "build character" by digging one cylindrical hole five feet wide and five feet deep every day.
-The Warden allows campers a day off if they find anything "interesting."
+The Warden allows campers a day off if they find anything "interesting".
 The leader of Stanley's group, a boy nicknamed X-Ray, tells Stanley to give him anything interesting he finds.
-Late one day, Stanley finds an empty lipstick tube with "KB" engraved.
+Late one day, Stanley finds an empty lipstick tube with "KB" engraved on it.
 He gives it to X-Ray, who pretends to find it the next morning.
 For the next week and a half, the Warden has the boys excavate the area of X-Ray's supposed discovery.
 Stanley concludes that she is searching for something.

 Stanley learns that another prisoner, Zero, is illiterate.
 Zero volunteers to dig part of Stanley's hole each day if Stanley teaches him to read.
 When one of the counselors, Mr. Pendanski, says that Zero is too stupid to learn to read, Zero smashes Mr. Pendanski's face with his shovel and flees into the desert.
 When Zero does not return, the Warden assumes he has died.
 To avoid an investigation, she orders Mr. Pendanski to destroy Zero's records.

 Stanley goes into the desert to save Zero.
 He finds Zero hiding under the wreck of a rowboat.
-Zero has survived on what he calls "sploosh," a peachy nectar stored in old jars he found under the rowboat.
+Zero has survived on what he calls "sploosh", a peachy nectar stored in old jars he found under the boat.
 Stanley and Zero drink the last of the sploosh.
 Zero refuses to return to camp, so they head for a nearby mountain, Big Thumb, that looks like a thumbs up sign.
-As they ascend the mountain, Zero collapses.
+As they ascend the mountain, Zero collapses due to exhaustion.
 Stanley carries Zero up the hill.
 He finds water, gives it to Zero, and sings his family lullaby.